 A committee meets and carefully evaluates every application.
 In the event of a conflict (for example, if a jury member would receive direct financial benefit from a successful application), that member is required to leave the room and does not participate in the discussion or decision making for that applicant.

 It’s a careful, detailed and documented process that ensures BC Arts Council funds are distributed fairly and effectively across the province, and that B.C. artists and arts organizations are treated with the respect and attention they deserve.
-You can learn more about the BCAC’s adjudication process in Welcome to the BC Arts Council, a guide for advisors and jurors.
+You can learn more about the BCAC’s adjudication process in our guide for advisors and jurors.